harriott/misc/CP/QR/QR.md

     $misc/CP/QR; m4ps 0 1

-syntax of this file is ensured in `$vfv/filetype.vim`
+syntax of this long file is ensured in `$vfv/filetype.vim`

     $JHt/IT/CP/fonts-SE595756-fontcharlist
     fzf -h